 |Earlier I removed the head entirely|

-It’s terribly awkward picking up a sculpture in this semi hard state since it can so easily be damaged.
+It’s terribly awkward picking up a sculpture in this semi hard state since it is easily damaged.
 Fortunately I have strong sons and a husband who help me at these tricky times.

 I work something like a ceramicist in that I dry my clay sculptures out and fire then them in a kiln before taking them to be cast in bronze.
-It takes at least a month to completely dry a large sculpture like this and at the dry stage it is about as brittle as cooked pastry.
+It takes at least a month to completely dry a large sculpture like this and at the dry stage it is about as brittle as a cooked pastry base.
 I don’t have my own kiln for firing so have to transport the dried clay figures by car to a friendly ceramics studio.
-This is always the most hazardous stage because handling the sculptures in and out of the car and transporting them over potholes is hazardous for the unfired clay.
+This is always the most hazardous stage because when handling the sculptures in and out of the car and transporting them over potholes is usually when the unfired clay is broken.
 With this piece being so much larger it was very tricky just picking it up.
-And because of the awkwardness of its weight it was left on its side to dry.
-When it came time to fire it with some difficulty my family helped me to get it into the car.
-It was still on its side, much safer that way for transportation and it was too tall anyway to stand up in the car anyway.
+And because of the awkwardness of its weight we left it on its side to dry.
+When it came time to fire the sculpture, my family helped me to get it into the car with some difficulty.
+There it remained on its side, much safer that way for transportation and it was too tall anyway to stand up in the car anyway.

 |The final sculpture, before we transported it to be fired|

-I had booked this sculpture in to be fired by Steve at Suffolk Potteries 20 miles away and we encountered very few potholes on the journey there so got the piece there in tact.
+I had booked this sculpture in to be fired by Steve at Suffolk Potteries 20 miles away and we encountered very few potholes on the journey there so arrived with the piece there in tact.
 Steve was ready and waiting to help my husband and I get the sculpture out of the car and on to a trolley.
-We managed to lift it onto the trolley and put it upright.
-This was the first time I had seen it upright for about two months.
+We managed to lift it and put it upright.
+This was the first time I had seen it standing up for about two months.
 I stood back and realised that the sculpture will really wasn’t working.
 It had an unfortunate lean to it and just didn’t feel properly resolved.
+Looking at it now gave me a sinking feeling...
 It’s not possible to work on clay once it has fully dried out.
 So what to do?
-A fired sculpture like this would, like any fired ceramic, last for many years and take up a lot of studio space… I asked the boys what they thought of it and as ever they were polite but I could tell they weren’t crazy about it either.
+A fired sculpture like this would, like any fired ceramic, survive for many years and take up a lot of studio space… I asked the boys what they thought of it and as ever they were polite but I could tell they weren’t crazy about it either.
 So we took a mallette to it and smashed it up.

-We filled 10 tubs with heavy broken shards of dry clay and brought them home.
+We filled 10 plastic tubs with heavy broken shards of dry clay and brought them home.

 |The remains of the shattered sculpture|

-It has been recycled by being soaked with water and then manipulated into the sausage shapes I like to work with.
-About half of that clay has now gone into my latest sculpture, a large-ish upright female figure with two children on her lap.
+Now all these chunks have been soaked in water to be recycled and then manipulated into the sausage shapes I like to work with.
+About half of that clay has already gone into my latest sculpture, a large-ish upright female figure with two children on her lap.
 The circle of life borne out in clay.